 Can I put an SSD in my old computer?

 The answer to that question is a resounding yes.
 Many computer users have decided to go down this route and with impressive results to boot.
-So with that said, we suggest for you to try it out right now or whenever you can.
+So with that said, we suggest that you try it out right now or whenever you can.